Preserved Lemons

 - Wash the jars and lids in hot, soapy water.

-- Heat water in a saucepan to 180 degrees and place the lids in the water.
+- Heat water in a saucepan to 180 F degrees and place the lids in the water.
 The water can simmer, but should not boil (use new lids each time you can/preserve).
-Leave the lids in the 180 degree water until you’re ready to use them.
+Leave the lids in the 180 F degree water until you’re ready to use them.

 - In a canning pot or other large pot (ensure you have a canning rack or homemade canning rack in the bottom of the pot), bring water to a boil.
 You should have enough water to cover the jars by at least 1 inch of water.